For rising 4th through 12th graders and more broadly, teachers, students, and learners of all ages

-The projects shared here are "Do-It-Yourself" Guides to Promote STEM Skills and Awareness.
-They reflect the variety of interests and skills in our K-12 group, and are shared here for the benefit of teachers, students, and experiential learners of all ages.
+The Edgerton Center's "Do-It-Yourself" instructional guides promote STEM skills and awareness.
 While each guide contains materials lists and step-by-step procedures, we encourage you to pursue the learning goals as you see fit—substituting materials, tinkering, and exploring concepts as your interest leads.

 Guidelines for Use and Distribution of MIT Edgerton Center STEM Project Materials

-> MIT Edgerton Center STEM K-12 Projects and are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-Several were created with financial support from our non-MIT collaborators who may use the projects for commercial purposes.
+> Edgerton Center K-12 STEM Projects are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Several of the K-12 STEM projects were created with financial support from our non-MIT collaborators who may use the projects for commercial purposes.

-> Help others to find us by citing the MIT Edgerton Center website where much of the curriculum materials are available for download.
+> Help others to find us by citing the MIT Edgerton Center K-12 website where a variety of curriculum materials are available for download.